MarkusTiede/about/me.md

 ### talks 2015

+#### `en` Jubula 101
+ - [EclipseCon Europe][t.2015.ece.j101]

+Come to this talk to get your 101, your 411 and possibly some other important numbers about the Eclipse Jubula project for functional testing.

+Jubula is an automated GUI testing tool for a variety of applications (including JavaFX, SWT/RCP, GEF, Swing, ...).
+The focus of the tool is on improving communication about and through testing, and on providing up to date quality information throughout the development process.
+It does this in three main ways:

+Tests aren’t written in program code, so they are accessible and writable by anyone on the team (even, and especially, members who are not software engineers).
+Tests aren’t written by recording actions and replaying them, since this leads to redundancies, a great deal of effort, and also means that testing can only begin when the feature is completely implemented.
+There’s plenty of support for writing good, stable and robust tests by using reusable modules, separation of data and objects from the test workflow, intelligent checks and error handling.
+Basically, if you want to test that your use cases are actually doable – in the same way that the users will work with your software – but you don’t want to test all your use cases manually, then you should come along to find out more.

+This talk will take you on a journey through the "what is Jubula“ via the "how does it work” to a demonstration of the tool including how it plays well with continuous integration and application lifecycle management tools.
+There'll be time for questions at the end to cover anything else that’s important.

 #### `en` Jekyll and Hyde with Jubula
  - [EclipseCon North America][t.2015.ec.jekyll]
+ - [EclipseCon Europe][t.2015.ece.jekyll]
  - [Teaser Video][t.2015.ec.jekyll.teaser]

 Can a test tool have more than one personality?
 Can a new alter ego develop over time?
 It turns out, yes!